python/cpython/Doc/library/pathlib.rst

    Return ``True`` if the path points to a directory, ``False`` if it points to another kind of file.

-   ``False`` is also returned if the path doesn't exist or is a broken symlink;
+   ``False`` is also returned if the path doesn't exist, or is a broken symlink, or is inaccessible for any other reason.
-   other errors (such as permission errors) are propagated.

    This method normally follows symlinks; to exclude symlinks to directories, add the argument ``follow_symlinks=False``.